Wellness Education for Living and Loving, Inc.

 - building a nonprofit corporation into a healthy community.

 Dr. Schmidt has enough experience in all the above to interview candidates knowledgably.

 We will soon start assembling a board of directors, to oversee THREE TASK FORCES comprised of board members, paid professionals, and volunteers: Testing and Research (to streamline the presentation and scoring of the TAW, to establish its construct and criterion validities, revise its statistically weaker items, and to publish the findings from its data), Website Development (to make it interactive, educational, attractive, and popular), and Publicity and Fund-raising (grantsmanship, traditional/social media, donor relations).

 Board members will be part of a community of people who all share mature Christian faith embodied in living healthy lives, bearing good spiritual fruit.
 They may be paid for their services and products, which can also be featured/recommended on the website.
 They will have the rich reward of co-creating experiences that will leave the world a much better place.
 They will be able to learn about wellness as they review and curate resources for the website.
 Liability insurance will be provided (in the event our published findings should offend anyone).

 - Performing research with the data that will compare our findings to the results of previous studies, generate articles in professional journals and mainstream periodicals, and fulfill the purposes of WELL above (including before and after studies showing how taking the TAW with feedback affects health), and

 - Organizational networking to make professional organizations (counselors, life coaches, pastors) and institutions (businesses, schools, denominations, churches) aware of how they can benefit from using the TAW, plus our website and research.

-- discovering groups and lifestyles which show particular signs of holistic health and illness,
+- discovering groups, lifestyles, and mindsets which show more or less holistic health and illness,

 - publishing our findings in professional journals, conventions, and traditional media,